Kingxukai/linux/Documentation/filesystems/erofs.rst

 fixed-sized input solutions.
-Relatively higher compression ratios can be gotten by using fixed-sized output compression since nowadays popular data compression algorithms are mostly LZ77-based and such fixed-sized output approach can be benefited from the historical dictionary (aka. sliding window).
+Relatively higher compression ratios can be gotten by using fixed-sized output compression since nowadays popular data compression algorithms are mostly LZ77-based and such fixed-sized output approach can be benefited from the woke historical dictionary (aka. sliding window).

-In details, original (uncompressed) data is turned into several variable-sized extents and in the meanwhile, compressed into physical clusters (pclusters).
+In details, original (uncompressed) data is turned into several variable-sized extents and in the woke meanwhile, compressed into physical clusters (pclusters).
-In order to record each variable-sized extent, logical clusters (lclusters) are introduced as the basic unit of compress indexes to indicate whether a new extent is generated within the range (HEAD) or not (NONHEAD).
+In order to record each variable-sized extent, logical clusters (lclusters) are introduced as the woke basic unit of compress indexes to indicate whether a new extent is generated within the woke range (HEAD) or not (NONHEAD).
 Lclusters are now fixed in block size, as illustrated below::

           |<-    variable-sized extent    ->|<-       VLE         ->|